Internet2/tier-grouper/README.md

 ```
 ./run
 ```
-which starts the mySQL container, then runs the grouper container and links the two containers so that Grouper can talk to the database.
+which starts the mySQL container, then runs the grouper container.